apache/causeway-site/content/reference/services/background-service.md

 The `BackgroundService`, and its companion `BackgroundCommandService`, enable action invocations to be persisted such that they may be invoked in the background.

 The `BackgroundService` is responsible for capturing a memento representing the action invocation, and persisting it.
-The default `BackgroundServiceDefault` implementation (provided by isis-core) uses (a private copy of) [MementoService](./memento-service.html), and then delegates the persistence of the memento to the companion `BackgroundCommandService` (discussed further [below](#BackgroundCommandService)).
+The default `BackgroundServiceDefault` implementation (provided by isis-core) uses (a private copy of) [MementoService](./memento-service.html), and then delegates the persistence of the memento to an appropriate implementation of the companion `BackgroundCommandService`.
+One such implementation is `isis-module-command-jdo`'s [BackgroundCommandServiceJdo](./background-command-service.html).

-The JDO objectstore provides an implementation of `BackgroundCommandService` ([BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html)) that persists to an RBMS entities.
-You are welcome to write other implementations to other data stores (eg NoSQL) if required.

 The persisting of commands is only half the story; there needs to be a separate process  to read the commands and execute them.
-The `BackgroundCommandExecution` class (also discussed [below](#BackgroundCommandExecution) provides the mechanism to do this.
+The `BackgroundCommandExecution` abstract class (discussed [below](#BackgroundCommandExecution) provides infrastructure to do this; the concrete implementation of this class depends on the configured `BackgroundCommandService` (in order to query for the persisted (background) `Command`s.

 ## BackgroundService